lawrence-iviani/lisa/embedded/install.md

 # Is this necessary?

-# at this point it is necessary to run once
+# at this point it is necessary to run every time to select the environment.
+# could be added in .bashrc, eventually.
 $ source devel/setup.bash

 ```